mashaan14/Vectorization-in-Python/README.md

 ## Vectorization_01.ipynb
 This example shows a vectorized way on how to compute the distance from points to the centroids in $k$-means clustering.

+## Vectorization_02.ipynb
+This example shows a simple problem of propagating labels from $k$-means centroids to the rest of the dataset.
+A label will be assigned simply based on the minimum distance.